Wednesday, 28 January 2015

 Evident first is the unusual and questionable manner in which this container was placed on the chassis; doors facing the direction of road travel.

-In North America the standard operating practice is to place containers on chassis with doors at the rear and for obvious reason; to permit the loading and unloading of cargo.
+In North America the standard operating practice is to place containers on chassis with doors at the rear, and for obvious reason; to permit the loading and unloading of cargo.

 The image also reveals no materials were present to restrain and prevent the slab from moving around within the container.